paspao/paspaola.it/_posts/2019-09-09-Kafka-in-one-container.md

 * In the first line I choosed *adoptopenjdk* as base image because it is debian based (I want use *apt*) and it has a valid openjdk already installed
 * An *apt update* it's needed to syncronyze the package manager repositories
-* Then I install supervisor, I add a copy of Kafka as is and I copy the following *supervisor.conf* file
+* Then install supervisor and add a copy of Kafka as is and copy the following *supervisor.conf* file

 ```sh
 [supervisord]